plausible/analytics/README.md

 Yes, Plausible is fully [open source web analytics](https://plausible.io/open-source-website-analytics).

 We have a free as in beer [Plausible Analytics Self-Hosted](https://plausible.io/self-hosted-web-analytics) solution.
+It’s exactly the same product as our Cloud solution with a less frequent release schedule (think of it as a long term support release).
+Bug fixes and new features are released to the cloud version several times per week.
+Features are battle-tested in the cloud which allows us to fix any bugs before the general self-hosted release.
+Every six months we combine all the changes into a new self-hosted release.

-It’s exactly the same product as our Cloud solution with a less frequent release schedule.
-The difference is that the self-hosted version you have to install, host and manage yourself on your own infrastructure while the Cloud version we manage everything for your ease and convenience.
-Here's the overview of the differences:
+The main difference between the two is that the self-hosted version you have to install, host and manage yourself on your own infrastructure while the Cloud version we manage everything for your ease and convenience.
+Here's the overview of all the differences:

 |  | Cloud  | Self-hosted |
 | ------------- | ------------- | ------------- |